Gallery-of-Kaeon/Kaeon-JS/README.md

 <h4>The Assemble Operation</h4>

-<p>The Assemble operation is a translator operation where CSB is the input language and binary is the output language.</p>
+<p>The assemble operation is a translator operation where CSB is the input language and binary is the output language.</p>

 <h4>The Disassemble Operation</h4>

-<p>The Disassemble operation is a translator operation where binary is the input language and CSB is the output language.</p>
+<p>The disassemble operation is a translator operation where binary is the input language and CSB is the output language.</p>

+<p><em>The disassemble operation should specify the input as a file path using &quot;read&quot;.</em></p>

 <!-- STUB -->